OdedMous/Medical-Text-Classification/README.md

  - Perform steps 3,4,5,6 in the training phase on the train set.
 Note that we don't train the SNN model agian.
  - Predict the test set categories as we do in A).

+We will mainly focus on A) for the evaluation.
+B) will be a bonus.

 ## Results

 Figures 6 and 7 display the confusion matrix and the classification report for the test set and the "unseen" test set.